luuksommers/www.computer-lang.org/README.md

 # How can I deploy this on my own Saas

 1. Install the blockchain
-2. Connect blockchain to hybrid cloud
+2. Connect quantum blockchain to hybrid cloud
 3. Enable Machine Learning
 4. Post message to the ESB
 5. You're done